 In like manner, it is packed with monounsaturated linoleic acid, which is widely known for its health benefits.
 Moreover, olives and extra virgin olive oil have anti-inflammatory effects due to many bioactive substances.

-As these polyphenols have antioxidant effects, they also reduce cancer risk (Notarnicola et al. 201113).
+These polyphenols have antioxidant effects and reduce cancer risk (Notarnicola et al. 201113).

-Accordingly, olive oil is perfect as a salad dressing when breaking a fast or round off cooked vegetables.
-However, I prefer ghee, butter, or coconut oil for frying as these fats have a higher smoke point.
+Accordingly, olive oil is perfect as a salad dressing when breaking a fast or rounding off cooked vegetables.
+However, I prefer frying ghee, butter, or coconut oil as these fats have a higher smoke point.

 Nevertheless, olive oil is the first choice to slow down the aging process through autophagy if this is your primary goal.
-Because of its numerous bioactive substances, olives provide proven anti-aging effects:
+Because of their numerous bioactive substances, olives provide proven anti-aging effects: